hexinatgithub/cs186-sp16/hw5/README.md

 apply SQL operators.
 For this question, you may use either approach.

 Answer the following questions by writing queries:
- 1. What are the ID numbers and Principal Candidate Committee numbers of the 4 front-runners (Hillary Clinton, Bernie Sanders, Donald Trump, and Ted Cruz)?
+ 1. What are the ID numbers and Principal Candidate Committee numbers of the 4 current presidential candidate front-runners (Hillary Clinton, Bernie Sanders, Donald Trump, and Ted Cruz)?
     Hint: Take a look at the output of the demonstration.
 What values do we want these columns to have?
- 2. How many individual contributions has each front-runner's principal campaign committee received?
+ 2. How many contributions by individuals has each front-runner's principal campaign committee received?
     Hint: Which table might you want to join on?
+Do _not_ filter by ENTITY_TP.
- 3. How much has each front-runner received from individual contributions?
+ 3. How much in total has each front-runner's principal campaign committee received from the contributions in Q2?
  4. What are the committees that are linked to each of the front-runners?
     Hint: How many tables will we need for this?
- 5. How many committees have contributed to each front-runner?
+ 5. How many contributions by committees has each front-runner received?
+    Hint: Do _not_ filter by ENTITY_TP.
- 6. How much has each front-runner received from committee contributions?
+ 6. How much in total has each front-runner received from the contributions in Q5?

 **Note: The penultimate line of each cell describes the schema for the output we're expecting.
 If you change this line, make sure that your output's schema